platformsh/platformsh-docs/src/gettingstarted/local-development/build-locally.md

     python3 -m http.server 8000
     {%- endcodetabs %}

-    Applications written in Node.js, Go and Java will automatically listen on a port locally, so it will only be necessary to execute the program directly.
+    Applications written in Node.js, Go and Java can be configured to listen on a port locally, so it will only be necessary to execute the program directly.

 3. **Cleanup**